 Tinnitus (ringing in the ears) is very common and is noise heard in the head or ears.
-Even though this affects many individuals, tinnitus can be more annoying to some and described as low pitched, high pitched, noticeable, pulsatile or steady.
-Some people will report subjective tinnitus (only heard by the person) while others report objective tinnitus (heard by others as well).
+Even though it affects many individuals, tinnitus can be more annoying to some than others and described as low pitched, high pitched, noticeable, pulsatile, or steady.
+Some people will report subjective tinnitus (only heard by the person), while others report objective tinnitus (heard by others as well).

-The Jacksonville Speech & Hearing Center has a program to treat patients who suffer from tinnitus, the annoying and sometimes disabling noises (e.g., ringing, buzzing, roaring) that occur within the ear.
-We have audiologists who are trained and certified in Tinnitus Retraining Therapy (TRT).
+The Jacksonville Speech & Hearing Center has a Tinnitus Retraining Therapy (TRT) program to treat patients who suffer from tinnitus with trained and certified audiologists.

-The TRT is an innovative and highly successful program for helping individuals who have tinnitus and related conditions, such as over-sensitivity to sounds and negative emotional reactions to certain sounds.
-TRT has been utilized in the United States since 1990 with a success rate of over 80% of the patients.
+TRT is an innovative and highly successful program for helping individuals who have tinnitus and related conditions, such as over-sensitivity to sounds and negative emotional reactions to certain sounds.
+TRT has been utilized in the United States since 1990 with a success rate of over 80%.
 Treatment can be expected to last approximately 18 months.

 Hyperacusis is a decreased tolerance to sounds.
-In some cases the sounds will be unpleasantly loud and/or painful.
-Hyperacusis can occur with tinnitus or alone.
+In some cases, the sounds will be unpleasantly loud and/or painful.
+Hyperacusis can occur with tinnitus, or on its own.
 Research shows that this condition may be associated with areas in the brain that are associated with the ear.

 About Tinnitus and Hyperacusis